 What is Borderline Personality Disorder?

 Experiencing emotional and psychological distress can be confusing and scary.
-Some mental disorders have overlapping symptoms with each other which is why it’s important to never self-diagnose.
-A mental health professional uses a book that helps guide him or her to diagnose clients.
-The latest edition of the book guide for mental disorders is the Fifth Edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Some mental disorders have overlapping symptoms with each other which is why you should never self-diagnose.

 In the BPD DSM criteria, you are diagnosed having BPD if there are at least five or more of the following symptoms:

 - Doing frantic behaviors to avoid the feelings of real or imagined abandonment